-We are grateful for comments from participants at seminars at the Institute of Development Studies in Brighton and at the Universities of Nottingham and of Yonsei, at the 2010 Microcon workshop, the 2011 Jan Tinbergen Conference in Amsterdam, the 2011 conference on Shocks in Developing Countries in Paris, the AFD-AMSE workshop, the 2011 Household in Conflict Workshop in Barcelona, in particular from M. Ravallion, M. Rosenzweig, J. Behrman and S. Kalyvas and the 2012 EEA/ESEM conference in Malaga.
+We are grateful for comments from participants at many seminars and conferences, in particular from M. Ravallion, M. Rosenzweig, J. Behrman and S. Kalyvas and the 2012 EEA/ESEM conference in Malaga.
 This research was funded by a MICROCON grant from the European Community's Seventh Framework Programme.
+The first authors is also grateful for support from the A\MIDEX project (No. ANR-11-IDEX-0001-02) funded by the "Investissements d'Avenir" French Government program, managed by the French National Research Agency (ANR).